Transfer Mechanisms

 Key Characteristics:

-Flexible timing: Transfer can occur immediately after capture, on a schedule, or triggered manually via API.
+Flexible timing: Transfers can occur immediately after capture, on a schedule, or triggered manually via API.

-Independent operations: The charge and transfer are separate, allowing for custom logic between them.
+Independent operations: The charge and transfer are separate API calls, allowing for custom logic between them.

-Merchant of record flexibility: Either the platform or connected account can appear as the merchant of record depending on configuration.
+Merchant of record flexibility: Either the platform or connected account can appear as the merchant of record using the

 Application / Use Case: